 Fish play diverse and significant roles in our society.
 Several hundred billion are farmed and caught for food each year around the world.
 Here in Canada, they are the third most popular pet after cats and dogs, and the third most common research model after mice and birds.
-Each year, nearly 20 million are caught recreationally in British Columbia, the third highest in the country.
+Each year, nearly 20 million are caught recreationally in British Columbia, the third highest haul in the country.

-Even though they are widely used, fish are not very well understood — or appreciated.
+Yet even though they are widely used, fish are not very well understood — or appreciated.
 “We have a hard time relating to them,” says Meghann Cant, animal welfare educator for the BC SPCA.
 “We seem to have so little in common with them that it’s easy for us to believe they’re just primitive, instinct-driven animals.”

 However, in recent years, this traditional view of fish as unthinking, unfeeling automatons has been challenged.
-Thanks to researchers studying fish around the world, we are discovering more about their mental and emotional capacities all the time.
+Thanks to researchers around the world, we are discovering more about their mental and emotional capacities all the time.
 Here are just a few examples that speak to the complex abilities found in fish:

 Fish have social lives

-Bluestreak cleaner wrasses provide a special cleaning service to other fish.
+Bluestreak cleaner wrasses provide a special service to fellow fish.
 The wrasses swim into the gills and mouths of their “clients” to remove and feed on their parasites.
 “In some cases, their clients are fish who would otherwise eat them,” says Cant.
 The wrasses can remember more than a hundred individual clients of all different species.
 They can also recall how well their last interaction with each one went.

 Studies have shown that being stroked by cleaner fish is not only a pleasurable feeling for client fish, it also helps them to relieve stress.
 “It’s like a therapeutic massage,” says Cant.